mr-notorious/SmoothProxy/Readme.md

 Kodi is slow, clunky, and leaves much to be desired.
 Better options exist, however, authentication tokens issued by SmoothStreams are only valid for 4 hours to prevent abuse of service.
 Traditional playlist generators requires you to manually refresh on expiration.
 This is not the case for SmoothProxy.

 ## How?
 SmoothProxy generates a specialized playlist that 'points' to itself rather than SmoothStreams.
-When SmoothProxy receives a playback request, it determines the context of the request and responds with a 301 redirect, along with your valid authentication token, to the appropriate SmoothStreams resource.
+When SmoothProxy receives a playback request, it determines the context of the request and fetches the appropriate SmoothStreams resource with your valid authentication token.

 ## Who?
 Jack of all trades, master of none when it comes to programming.
 This is my first shot at Android development, so bare with me.